NCERT textbook controversies: Rationalisation 2022

 The chapter "Rulers and Buildings", which covered the architectural styles of temples built by Hindu kings and mosques, tombs, and forts constructed by Muslim rulers, was also removed from the Class 7 History textbook.

-The deletions also affected Biology and Chemistry textbooks, as the theory of evolution and the periodic table were removed from Class 10 NCERT textbooks.
-Over 1,800 scientists, educators, and science communicators across India signed an open letter condemning NCERT's decision to remove Charles Darwin's Theory of Evolution from the Class 10 Science textbook.
+The deletions also affected Biology and Chemistry, as the Theory of Evolution and the Periodic Table were removed from the Class 10 Science textbook.
+Over 1,800 scientists, educators, and science communicators across India signed an open letter condemning NCERT's decision to remove Charles Darwin's Theory of Evolution from Class 10.
 The letter, issued by the Breakthrough Science Society, argued that excluding this foundational scientific concept would severely hinder students' critical thinking and understanding of the natural world.
 It emphasised that Darwin's theory highlighting the law-governed process of evolution without divine intervention has been central to rational thought since its inception.

 NCERT also deleted several chapters on environment‑related issues from its school syllabus.
 Teachers, grouped under "Teachers Against the Climate Crisis" (TACC), expressed dismay at this decision.
 They said that a chapter on the greenhouse effect was removed from the Class 11 Geography syllabus, a chapter on weather, climate, and water was deleted from Class 7, and content about the monsoon was taken out of Class 9.
 The teachers argued that those topics were fundamental and should not have been removed.

 On 8 June 2023, Suhas Palshikar and Yogendra Yadav, who were chief advisors for the Political Science books, said they were "embarrassed to be associated with these textbooks" after rationalisation of NCERT books and wrote a letter to the NCERT seeking removal of their names from Political Science books.
 Days later, 33 more academics from prominent Indian colleges also made a request to have their names removed.

 A secretary in the Department of School Education and Literacy, Sanjay Kumar, dismissed the controversy over the rationalisation of NCERT textbooks as "much ado about nothing".
 In a June 2023 interview, he explained that the changes were made to reduce the curriculum burden on students during the COVID-19 pandemic and that due process was followed by expert committees.
 He also stated that textbooks must evolve with time and knowledge.
 He added that new textbooks based on the National Education Policy 2020 would be rolled out for the next academic session.